OkeyChukwude/Company-Scrapper/README.md

 # Company Scrapper
 Project developed by [Okechukwu Chukwude](https://github.com/OkeyChukwude) amd [Habeeb Agbaje](https://github.com/Hab-eeb) for  the Global Data Competition by [Innoscripta](https://www.innoscripta.com/en).
-The project uses the [SERP API](https://serpapi.com/) and [OPENAPI](https://platform.openai.com/overview).
+The project uses the [SERP API](https://serpapi.com/), [OPENAPI](https://platform.openai.com/overview) and [SERPER API](https://serper.dev/dashboard).

-__NOTE:__ You''ll need to obtain API KEYs for SERPAPI and OPENAPI.
+__NOTE:__ You''ll need to obtain API KEYs for SERPAPI, OPENAPI and SERPER.
 If the free version is used, the number of company searches that can be made is quite limited due to the limited number of API calls on the free version of these APIs.

 # Installation
 Create a `.env` file in the root directory of the project, input the followng into it and save.